Divertor shaping with neutral baffling as a solution to the tokamak power exhaust challenge: Results

 \begin{enumerate} \item Improved access to detachment: detachment occurs at lower core density. \item Increased operational regime for detached divertor operation: the range of core density and powers at which the divertor detached is larger. \item Improved detachment stability: the sensitivity of detachment to changes in core density is reduced. \item Reduced target heat fluxes and power loads. \item Improved power exhaust without adverse core impact: core performance in detached conditions is improved. \end{enumerate}

 For each divertor configuration, the evolution of their power exhaust and detachment properties are diagnosed as the core electron density is gradually increased and the divertor conditions grow colder, whilst other parameters are held as constant as possible.
+For ease of reference and for comparison against literature, the line-averaged core electron density (obtained from interferometry) is expressed as a fraction to the maximum core density, Greenwald, limit \cite{Greenwald1988} which depends on the plasma current and tokamak size.